Folio Studio

 The ISBN in Your Book's Metadata

-Whatever layout tool you use, you'll enter the ISBN in your book's metadata.
+Whatever book layout software you use, you'll enter the ISBN in your book's metadata.
 In Folio Studio, this is done in the project settings.

 The ISBN should appear: